 TIP : Back down the road to the coast is the lovely little beach town of Potos with ample beach bars and restaurants and quaint little gift shops selling souvenirs to those wanting another teatowel with cats of Greece on!

 4. The Wedding Cake

 Also known as the Wedding Cake, La Terrasse at Hotel Enlavion is possibly one of the nicest restaurants we have ever eaten at.
 Not quite the architecture you would expect on the island of Thassos, or any Greek island, so when I say it’s nicknamed the Wedding Cake, it’s not because of the dessert menu.
 However, don’t be put off if you think it looks like the house Barbie would live in with Hugh Hefner because once you have climbed the steps onto the first ‘tier’ you may as well be reliving your wedding day.
 You are about to be doted on by the most attentive yet discreet maitre d’ duo you’ll find anywhere, then, fed with a first-rate menu fit for the choosiest bride and groom.
 Definitely the best restaurant we found on the island of Thassos.

 TIP : The menu of the day includes 3 courses and bread and costs only €12.
 An absolute bargain for this level of cuisine.

-Some of the best sunsets in the world are in places where the landscape adds to the beauty and Thassos is of no exception.
+Some of the best sunsets in the world are in places where the landscape adds to the beauty and the island of Thassos is no exception.
 From the northern tip all the way down the west coast you look over to a mountainous mainland Greece and are treated to one of the prettiest evening scenes you will see anywhere.
-There were 2 places on Thassos which fought for our sunset vote and both included alcohol!
+There were 2 places on our Thassos holiday which fought for our sunset vote and both included alcohol!